ARM-software/psa-api/doc/crypto/api/keys/management.rst

     *   The usage flags on the resulting key are the bitwise-and of the usage flags on the source policy and the usage flags in ``attributes``.
     *   If both permit the same algorithm or wildcard-based algorithm, the resulting key has the same permitted algorithm.
-    *   If either of the policies permits an algorithm and the other policy allows a wildcard-based permitted algorithm that includes this algorithm, the resulting key uses this permitted algorithm.
+    *   If either of the policies permits an algorithm and the other policy permits a wildcard-based permitted algorithm that includes this algorithm, the resulting key uses this permitted algorithm.
     *   If the policies do not permit any algorithm in common, this function fails with the status :code:`PSA_ERROR_INVALID_ARGUMENT`.

     The effect of this function on implementation-defined attributes is implementation-defined.